Master of Molecular Medicine

 • strong reading, analytical and mathematical skills as demonstrated by GRE or GMAT test (optional).
 Although an official GRE/GMAT score is not an essential requirement, an applicant can enhance his/her application with a competitive GRE/GMAT score;

-• high level of motivation and a strong interest in the Program outlined in the statement of purpose;
+• high level of motivation and a strong interest in the program outlined in the statement of purpose;

 • 2 (two) confidential letters of recommendation;